Web Accessibility Policy Statements : Best Practices

 - Such a statement demonstrates intent.
 In court, such a statement shows that this initiative has management buy-in.

-- For the people that count: visitors with disabilities, you want to communicate your intent, your commitment, and a path for communication so that the individual can be helped.
+- For the people that count: visitors with disabilities, you want to communicate your intent, your commitment, and provide a path for communication so that the individual can be helped.

 Web Accessibility Policy v Statement